-Most of a Maine Coon’s growth takes place during their first year of life, but they will not stop growing until they are about three to five years old.
+Most of the Maine Coon’s growth takes place during their first year of life, but they will not stop growing until they are about three to five years old.

 Once they reach full weight, these cats can weigh between 8 and 25 pounds.
 In addition, they typically measure between 8 and 16 inches tall, and about 40 inches long.

 If you plan on getting a Maine Coon as a kitten, it is a good idea to keep track of its size over time.

 This is a helpful way to track your kitten’s growth spurts, of which there will typically be three in their lifetime.

 Tracking their weight is also beneficial since they are larger than the average cat, and some Maine Coon owners have difficulty ensuring their cat is a healthy weight.